filipegmiranda/rock-scissors-paper/README.md

 Specially in the Java one, the way to provide new Rules, and new Weapons to the game, is by implementing the class GameRules, this class also provides along with a Builder for the rule, a Small DSL(Fluent Interfaces) for defining how the game behaves

-In scala, there is a similar concept, but in General I tried to use Referential Transparency as much as possible, and some Scala built-in Features, such as Try[T] and Either
+In scala, there is a similar concept, but in General  Referential Transparency is used as much as possible, and some Scala built-in Features, such as Try[T] and Either

-Again, in the Scala version, the behaviour is defined in a similar way as in java, by implementing a trait GameRules, however, the behaviour of how the Weapons related to each other after attack is also in the trait, kind of like reminds me a Mediator Pattern
+Again, in the Scala version, the behaviour is defined in a similar way as in java, by implementing a trait GameRules, however, the behaviour of how the Weapons related to each other after attack is also in the trait, kind of like reminds me a Mediator Pattern.

-Next Phase would be refatoring the client, I see a potential for decreasing the amount of code needed